Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 Before this step, please make sure your HDFS cluster is running and the directory mounted to Alluxio exists.

-Please `kinit` on the Alluxio nodes with the corresponding master/worker principal and keytab file to provide a Kerberos ticket cache.
+Please `kinit` on the Alluxio nodes with the corresponding principal and keytab file to provide a Kerberos ticket cache.
+As in the previous example, you should `kinit` with principal `hdfs` and `<YOUR_HDFS_KEYTAB_FILE_PATH>`.
 A known limitation is that the Kerberos TGT may expire after the max renewal lifetime.
 You can work around this by renewing the TGT periodically.
 Otherwise you may see the following error when starting Alluxio service: